preetika19/Online-Auction-System/README.md

 # Online-Auction-System
+This system is designed to implement the basic functionalities of an Online Auction system where buyers and sellers participate in the sale of advertised items.

 1. Install MAMP following the instructions provided in the “Database System” section of the file ‘Report.pdf'.
 2. Install the MAMP application from ‘https://www.mamp.info/en/downloads/’
 3. Open the MAMP application, navigating to ‘Preferences’.